Definition

 Reactive programming use cases

-The primary use cases for reactive programming are the following:
+The primary use cases for reactive programming include the following:

 • IoT applications where sensors create events that then control real-world process steps, create business transactions or both.
 This is the fastest-growing application of reactive programming techniques, though not the traditional target.

 • Any application that requires highly interactive user-to-user interface handling, especially where each keystroke must be processed and interpreted.
-This is the other classic reactive programming application and it now includes gaming and some social media applications.
+This is the other classic reactive programming application, and it now includes gaming, web apps and some social media applications.

-• Signaling between applications, particularly between what could be called "foreground" applications and "background," or batch applications, that perform statistical analysis and database cleanup.
+• Signaling between applications, particularly between what could be called foreground applications and background applications, that perform statistical analysis and database cleanup.
 This use case will normally involve a daemon process that monitors for changes and activates an event stream when one is detected.

 • Coordination between functional AWS Lambda cloud processing and back-end data center processing, where an event will trigger the execution of a back-end process.
 This facilitates some forms of hybrid cloud development.